mobizt/ReadyMail/README.md

 ### IMAP Custom Comand Processing Information

-The `IMAPCustomComandCallback` function which used with `IMAPClient::sendCommand()`, provides two parameters e.g. `cmd` that shows the current command and `response` that shows the untagged response of command except for the tagged responses that contains `OK`, `NO` and `BAD`.
+The `IMAPCustomComandCallback` function which assigned to `IMAPClient::sendCommand()` function, provides the untagged server response for the IMAP command.

 ## Ports and Clients Selection